att-comdev/armada/docs/source/operations/guide-use-armada.rst

 .. note::

-    To install Armada via the Helm chart please make sure to provide an Keysonte endpoint
+    To install Armada via the Helm chart please make sure to provide a Keystone endpoint

 .. code:: bash